1.1 Sets & Numbers

 Development of Numbers

 There's little doubt that fingers were among the earliest counting tools.
-In fact, the English the words eleven and twelve come from the Old English words for "one left over" and "two left over", indicating how many would be left over after counting to ten with your fingers.
+In fact, in English the words eleven and twelve come from the Old English words for "one left over" and "two left over", indicating how many would be left over after counting to ten with your fingers.

 Eventually special symbols, or numerals, were created to represent specific quantities.
 It was at that point, some 5000 years ago, that the first number system was born.
 This 5000 year-old clay tablet is one of the first artifacts in history to display numerical symbols.
 It records how much beer should be paid to a particular worker for his labor.
 Photo courtesy of the British Museum